asig/cbmasm/Documentation.md

 ## Local labels
 A local label is a label that starts with an underscore (`_`).
-All local labels are only visible (and need to be resolved) before the next non-local label.
+All local labels are only visible (and need to be resolved) before the next non-local label, or before a `.clear_locals` directive.

 Local labels in macros are not visible outside the macro.